nielsenchristianole/mlops_oracle_mnist/reports/README.md

 > Answer:

 We spent around 11.18 credits, divided through the services that can be seen on the image. [this figure](figures/bucketbilling.png)
 We have spent 6.34 on artifact registry probably when we tried reuploading and pushing images w. size 22 gb many times.
 Having the compute engine turned on for 24 hours also cost around 4.11 dollars and we tried training with it as well.

---- question 27 fill here ---
+In a business setting where the amount of cloud usage increases, it's important to keep the rising costs in check, and use tools to make sure resources are not being used unnecessarily, the practice we have employed for this project would not be sufficient in a business.

 ### Question 28